arnoldt100/anansi/doxygen_documentation/sources/BuildingAnansi/building_Anansi.md

 ### Building the Target Architecture

-The first step is the target architecture build stage.
+The first step is the build the target architecture build system.
+Run the command

+&nbsp;&nbsp;&nbsp;&nbsp;<B>shell:</B> build_anansi_cmake_configure.sh<BR/>

+The will generate the directories show in the below figure.
-![directories created in building target architecture stage](anansi-target-architecture.png)
+![directories created in building target architecture stage](anansi-target-architecture.png) The `build` directory is where the usual CMake build system files are located.
+The `unit_test_logs` directory is where the unit test results and log files are written.

+The last step is to run command

+&nbsp;&nbsp;&nbsp;&nbsp;<B>shell:</B> make install<BR/>

+which will build and install Anansi.